 After a bit, I had a significant accumulation of Robesons, thirty-six Case ten dots, and eighteen Primbles.
 I decided to narrow the focus of my collecting, so I sold all the ten dots and Primbles to Jim Sargent and put that money into Robesons.
 I've been collecting Robeson pocketknives now since 1988, along with some interesting Robeson memorabilia and knives made by Robeson, but marked otherwise, like Terrier, Continental, Globe, OVB, and Fulton.

 I've displayed the collection at the Oregon Knife Collectors Association show in Eugene, Oregon, several National Knife Collectors Association shows around the SouthEast, and at the Great Southern Knife Show in Marietta, Georgia.
-That show was organized jointly by the Flint River Knife Club and the Chattahoochee Cutlery Club.
+That show is organized jointly by the Flint River Knife Club and the Chattahoochee Cutlery Club, of which I am a member.
 Both those clubs are in the greater Atlanta, Georgia area.
 The Chattahoochee Cutlery Club is the oldest continuously functioning knife club, having been founded in 1973.
 The club's website can be accessed at http://www.chattahoocheecutleryclub.com/.